nicholsons/comp0035-2024-tutorials/activities/week2/2-3-pandas-describe.md

-# Activity 2.1: Use pandas to open .csv and .xlsx files and create a DataFrame
+# Activity 2.3: Use pandas to describe the contents of a DataFrame

 In this activity you will use some of the pandas functions to describe the contents of the DataFrames: